Image: North Bar Gates closed (with PC Jones), Beverley c.1900 (archive ref PO-1-14-194)

-Research tips: The Treasure House has an extensive collection of original old photographs and postcards taken around the East Riding, and may have some of your village.
-In some cases they may be dated.
+Research tips: The Treasure House has an extensive collection of original old photographs and postcards taken around the East Riding and may have some of your village.
+In some cases, they may be dated.
 It is worth bearing in mind that if you acquire any photographs yourself, try to date them and identify the people and places where possible.
-We hold very few images of individual properties, but property historians would still find general town and street views useful for their research into village and town buildings.
+We hold very few images of individual properties, but property historians would still find the general town and street views useful for their research into village and town buildings.
 They can also be used to give an approximate date for buildings and alterations.

 What is it?
 Play bills and posters help date events and build pictures of social history.